HachiroSan/AzanBot-Twitter/README.md

 # AzanBot-Twitter

-AzanBot is an Islamic prayer alert bot for Twitter.
+AzanBot is an Islamic prayer alert bot for Twitter (Malaysia).
 It's a simple script based on Python 3.9.

 ## Installation